 1800s

-- Luigi Scolari (c.1843–1859) was Venetian a high-school student, who was killed by Austrian soldiers in 1859.
+- Luigi Scolari (c.1843–1859) was a Venetian high-school student, who was killed by Austrian soldiers in 1859.

 - Giuseppe Tassini (1827–1899) was a Venetian scholar and prolific writer on Venetian history, in particular the Curiosità Veneziane.